 • Tomato paste adds an intense tomato flavor.
 Double concentrated and standard both work.

 • Italian seasoning gives the soup an aromatic quality, with oregano being the predominant flavor.
-You can buy store-bought or make your own Italian Seasoning with the spices from your drawer.
+I like to make my own

 • Kosher salt and black pepper enhance the flavor.